dotnet/csharplang/proposals/extensions.md

 1. For each scope, we construct the set of all candidate methods:
   - for the initial scope, methods on the relevant type with arity matching the provided type arguments and satisfying constraints with the provided type arguments are in the set if they are static and the receiver is a type, or if they are non-static and the receiver is a value
-  - \***each subsequence scope is split to consider methods from extension types and extension methods in turn.**
-    - \***methods from compatible implicit extension types applicable in that scope which can be substituted with the provided type arguments and satisfying constraints with those are in the set to be considered first**
     - extension methods in that scope that can be substituted with the provided type arguments and reduced using the value of the receiver while satisfying constraints are in the set
+    - \***methods from compatible implicit extension types applicable in that scope which can be substituted with the provided type arguments and satisfying constraints with those are in the set**
-  1. If we have no candidates in the given \***scope/set**, proceed to the next \***scope/set**.
+  1. If we have no candidates in the given scope, proceed to the next scope.
   2. If the signatures of all the candidates do not match, then the method group doesn't have a natural type
   3. Otherwise, resulting signature is used as the natural type
 2. If the scopes are exhausted, then the method group doesn't have a natural type

-TODO3 confirm that extension type methods are looked at first and separately
-Note: extension types are considered first, and then extension methods, as illustrated by this example:
+Note: extension types members and extension methods are considered on par, as illustrated by this example:
 ```
-var x = new C().M; // finds E.M, no ambiguity
+var x = new C().M; // no natural function type

 class C { }